msg-byu/getting-started/instructions/python_packages.md

 The first thing to do in setting up your python package is to choose a package name and create a folder in your repository with that name.
 This folder will contain all your python code for this project.
-By convention python package names are usually lower case without spaces, you don't have to follow these conventions but it's a good idea to keep them in mind in case you do submit a your package to pypi.
-In the [sample repository](https://github.com/msg-byu/getting-started) the package name is 'my_pkg' so the command would be:
+By convention, python package names are usually lower case without spaces.
+You don't have to follow these conventions, but it is a good idea to keep them in mind in case you do submit a your package to pypi.
+In the [sample repository](https://github.com/msg-byu/getting-started) the package name is `my_pkg` so the command would be:

 ```
 mkdir my_pkg